-Strategic Outcome 3:

-Marine and coastal OECMs in the Mediterranean are identified, recognized and reported towards post-2020 global and regional targets
+Strategic Outcome 3: Marine and coastal OECMs in the Mediterranean are identified, recognized and reported towards post-2020 global and regional targets

-- 30. OECMs will be a critical tool to help Contracting Parties to the Barcelona Convention meet Post-2020 GBF targets.
-The Barcelona Convention has an important role to play in facilitating the identification, recognition and reporting of OECMs, but their management and monitoring would generally fall under other sectors and within the mandate of other regional organizations.
-Therefore, under this strategic pillar, outputs and activities centre around supporting Contracting Parties to identify, recognize and report on OECMs in areas within and beyond their jurisdiction, but not their subsequent management or monitoring. - 31.
+OECMs will be a critical tool to help Contracting Parties to the Barcelona Convention

 Although no marine OECMs are currently recognized in the region, there has been some experience among Contracting Parties in the recognition of terrestrial OECMs.
 These present an opportunity for learning and for adapting these to the marine context.
 Activities under this pillar will therefore focus on supporting Contracting Parties in understanding OECM criteria and ensuring appropriate and harmonized approaches to the application and testing of sites against these criteria (output 3.1).
-Further guidance and support will be provided for potential and candidate OECM recognition and reporting to relevant regional and global databases (output 3.2). - 32.
+Further guidance and support will be provided for potential and candidate OECM recognition and reporting to relevant regional and global databases (output 3.2).

 OECMs provide an opportunity to recognize efforts and contributions by other sectors to biodiversity conservation.
-Some OECMs may host important biodiversity and ecosystem services that would benefit from additional area-based measures to increase their biodiversity outcomes, and should therefore be prioritized in cross-sectoral marine spatial planning31 (MSP) (output 3.3) so that new OECMs can be established (output 3.4).
+Some OECMs may host important biodiversity and ecosystem services that would benefit from additional area-based measures to increase their biodiversity outcomes, and should therefore be prioritized in cross-sectoral marine spatial planning (MSP) (output 3.3) so that new OECMs can be established (output 3.4).
 This is highly relevant to achieving Target 1 of the current GBF but also to achieving the various commitments and initiatives on MSP under the Barcelona Convention.